 Dr Lindy Edwards

-Dr Lindy Edwards is the author of How to Argue with an Economist: Re-Opening Political Debate in Australia and The Passion of Politics.
-She is a Visiting Fellow at the Australian National University.
-Lindy has previously been an economic adviser in the Department of Prime Minister and Cabinet, worked as a Press Gallery Journalist and been Economic Adviser to then leader of the Australian Democrats, Natasha Stott Despoja.
+Dr Lindy Edwards is the author of How to Argue with an Economist: Re-Opening Political Debate in Australia and The Passion of Politics: the role of ideas in Australia.
+She is a Senior Lecturer in Politics at the University of New South Wales, Canberra.
+Lindy has previously been an economic adviser in the Department of Prime Minister and Cabinet, worked as a Press Gallery Journalist for The Sydney Morning Herald and been Economic Adviser to then leader of the Australian Democrats, Natasha Stott Despoja.
+Lindy is a contributing author to CPD’s recent book Pushing our luck: ideas for Australian progress with her chapter ‘Welcome home: preventing the next culture war’.
+Her columns regularly appear in the Fairfax Press.

 Kate Gauthier is a public servant and chair of ChilOut – Children out of Immigration Detention.
 Kate sits on the board of management for the Salvation Army humanitarian operations in Manus Island and Nauru as well as the ACT Nursing and Midwifery board.
 Formerly, she was National Director of refugee policy lobby group A Just Australia and was the immigration and refugee policy adviser to Senator Andrew Bartlett and the community liaison officer for Senator Aden Ridgeway.
 Kate was a co-founder of the Refugee Assistance Project, a board member of PolMin (the Political Ministry Network), and sat on the NSW Legal Aid Review Committee.
 She has participated in a range of government advisory panels on refugee and immigration issues, and was one of 1,000 Australians chosen to attend the 2020 policy summit, attending in the Governance Stream.
 Kate has a Masters degree in International Social Development and mentors NGOs and advocates in policy lobbying and campaigning.
 She has written for a variety of journals and magazines on immigration, human rights and multicultural issues.
 Kate lives in Canberra with her partner, two children and four chickens.